 Presbyopia-correcting ReSTOR® intraocular lenses can be utilized for cataract surgery with lens replacement and the correction of presbyopia.

 Presbyopia is an extraordinarily common vision condition that typically manifests at around the age of 40.
 The condition causes blurry vision while trying to see objects at a close distance, and often results in the need for reading glasses or bifocals.
 Typically the first sign of cataract development, presbyopia occurs when the crystalline lens of the eye loses its elasticity and flexibility.
 This ultimately makes it gradually more difficult for the eyes to focus, particularly on up-close objects.

-Another excited ReSTOR patient talks about her results after her lens replacement procedure by Dr. Stephen Scoper of Virginia Eye Consultants.
+Another excited ReSTOR® patient talks about her results after her lens replacement procedure by Dr. Stephen Scoper of Virginia Eye Consultants.*

 For presbyopia and cataract patients with astigmatism, traditional IOL implants only correct half the problem for regaining quality vision.
 Glasses and contact lenses have previously been the only viable options to correct astigmatism after cataract surgery… until now.
 The AcrySof® Toric Intraocular Lens (IOL) is an advanced technology that makes it possible to correct presbyopia and cataracts that disrupt your vision — AND the corneal astigmatism distorting your vision — all at the same time.

 TORIC lens patient Kay Cuthbertson explains why it was worth the hour drive to come to Virginia Eye Consultants for her procedure.*